anoop142/cowin-cli/README.md

 The `-i` option displays all extra info like date, vaccine name, age...
 `-b'` prints only bookable centers.
+`-public` make use the public url to list.

 > **Note** : use gen mode(-gen) to generate  token first ,if you are facing unathenticated error.
 See here